lauriparonen/ml_playground/nlp-zipf-gutenberg/README.md

 ![zipf comparison (linear)](./results/zipf_linear.png)

 Of these three values, it seems the value a=0.8 might be closest to our empirical distribution.
-The relationship can be better visualized on a log-log scale* instead of a linear scale:
+The relationship can be better visualized on a log-log scale[^1] instead of a linear scale:
 ![zipf comparison (loglog)](./results/zipf_loglog.png)

 Based solely on this visualization, it is impossible to rigorously conclude which of the hypothetical Zipf-plots are the closest to the empirical line, but it would seem to fall between the $a=0.8$ and $a=1.0$ lines.

-* In a log-log scale, both axes are displayed logarithmically.
+[^1]: In a log-log scale, both axes are displayed logarithmically.
 Because the logarithm turns exponents into multipliers, the power-law relationship intrinsic to Zipf's law that appears hyperbolic (curved) on a linear scale becomes a straight line on a log-log scale.
 This makes it much easier to see which theoretical slope (value of $a$) best matches the empirical distribution, since deviations from the expected power-law show up as departures from a straight line.

 ----